SchachtmanLab/Transgenic-sorghum-sorgoleone/README.md

 ```
 compute_core_microbiome.py -i otu_table.biom -o otu_table_core
 ```
-**Note: core-OTU is defined with a at least 70% threshold indicating one OTU need to present in at least 70% samples**
+**Note: core-OTU is defined with more than 70% threshold indicating one OTU need to present in at least 70% samples**

-- Second, set up the python2.6.9 environment, which is very important to run the SparCC
+- Second, set up the python2.6.9 environment, which is required to run the SparCC

 ```
 conda create --name SparCCEnv python=2.6.9